 3. How Often Should SSD be TRIMMED?

-How often should the TRIM be enabled on SSD?
 To always obtain high performance with fast reading and writing speed on your SSD, it's advised that you always turn on TRIM.

-Normally, TRIM is enabled on SSDs by default.
-But it may be disabled by mistake or via a third-party tool.
+Normally, TRIM is enabled on SSDs by default, but it may be disabled by mistake or via a third-party tool.
 Therefore, you must check if TRIM is enabled regularly on your computer.

 Step 1.
 Press Windows + X keys, click "Search" and type cmd in the Search box.